iamslash/TIL/systemdesign/grokking/Designing_a_URL_Shortening_service_like_TinyURL/Designing_a_URL_Shortening_service_like_TinyURL.md

 * Between Clients and Application servers with DNS round-robin.
 * Between Application servers and DBMS.
 * Between Application servers and Cache Servers.

+# Q&A

+* How to handle old data ???
+  * The batch application will delete old ones.
+  * Least recently used first.
+* How to handle global regions ???
+  * Operate clusters by global regions.
+  * There is no benefit for syncing data among global regions.

 # References